aranair/aranair.github.io/source/posts/2016-12-25-how-to-set-up-golang-telegram-bot-with-webhooks.html.markdown

 }
 ```

+And it's done!
+The application code is pretty short I'll say.

 ### To Be Continued

-I hope you now have a rough idea on how to get started in writing the application code for a Telegram Bot.
+I hope this gives you a rough idea if you would like to get started in writing the application code for a Telegram Bot.

-In Part 2, I will talk about how to set up `Docker` for the application and how to set up
+In Part 2, I will talk about how I set up `Docker` for the bot, and also
 the self-signed SSL cert with Nginx as the reverse proxy on a Digital Ocean instance.
 Finally,
-I will also set up git webhooks so that I can deploy with just one command!
-Stay tuned!
+I'll also show how I set up the git webhooks so that I can deploy with just one command!

 [1]: https://web.telegram.org
 [2]: https://github.com/aranair/remindbot